OffchainLabs/arbitrum-token-bridge/.github/CONTRIBUTING.md

 - [ ] format your code with `yarn prettier:format`
 - [ ] ensure the unit tests pass with `yarn test`
   Tip: `yarn test --watch TestName` is helpful in development.
   Finally, if you haven't already, complete the CLA.
-TEST TEST -->
+-->